-CD EJECT button:
+EJECT button:

-When the button is pressed with a compact disc loaded, the compact disc will be ejected.
+When the button is pressed with a compact disc loaded, the compact disc will eject and the last source will be played.

-When the button is pressed twice with a compact disc loaded, the compact disc will be ejected further, for easier CD removal.
+button is pressed twice with a When the compact disc loaded, the compact disc will be eiected further for easier CD removal.
+If the disc is not removed within 15 seconds, the disc will reload.